wp-plugins/siteorigin-panels/readme.txt

 I've tried to ensure that Page Builder is compatible with most plugin widgets.
 It's best to just download Page Builder and test for yourself.

 == Changelog ==

+= 1.3.3 =
+Fixed issue with widgets that relied on global post.
+Fixed minor search issue.

 = 1.3.2 =
 * Minor CSS improvements